Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transferred over the external memory interface in one second.
-It's worked out by multiplying the card's bus width by its memory speed.
-If it uses DDR RAM, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transported across the external memory interface in one second.
+It's calculated by multiplying the card's interface width by its memory speed.
+If the card has DDR type RAM, it should be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the faster the card will be in general.
+The better the bandwidth is, the better the card will be in general.
 It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices